Is Alcohol in Mouthwash Bad?

 Mouthwash can complement these efforts, but it should not replace them entirely.

-Additionally, we recommend using fluoride-free toothpaste to avoid potential risks like dental fluorosis.
+Additionally, we recommend using non fluoride toothpaste to avoid potential risks like dental fluorosis.

 The Bottom Line: Is alcohol mouthwash bad?